Like a Local Guide

 There are many ice cream shops in Mondello and Palermo.
 My advice?
 If you see the phrase "brioches con gelato col tuppo", be wary—run, leave immediately!
 "Col tuppo" is just a ridiculous gimmick designed to fool tourists.

-For top-quality, easily digestible ice cream at fair prices, you must try Gelateria La Vela di Antonio Lo Cicero in the Vergine Maria neighborhood area, right next to Tonnara Bordonaro.
+For a ice cream, you can try Gelateria La Vela di Antonio Lo Cicero in the Vergine Maria neighborhood area, right next to Tonnara Bordonaro.

 Right across from Gelateria La Vela and Tonnara Bordonaro, there’s a great pizzeria, Pizzeria Mistral, which still offers fair prices.
 Their pizza maker, Ron Garofalo, is one of the most awarded in Italy.